 If you have done any pickling, then you know that you need water, vinegar, salt, sugar, and some spices or herbs of some sort.

-Ingredients for Pickled Strawberries
+Ingredients For Quick Pickled Strawberries

 Strawberries